 Loudness normalization is one of the most common misunderstandings in audio post production.
 Many people use peak normalization, which ensures that the maximum peak (= the maximum value of the audio data) reaches a specific level.
 However, the human perception of loudness does NOT depend on peak levels, therefore peak normalization is mostly useless.
-Recordings should be normalized according to its loudness, and not its peak level (see also 10 Myths About Normalization).
+Recordings should be normalized according to its loudness, and not its peak level (see also Peak Normalization: Not the Solution).

 The correct calculation of the perceived loudness is actually not that easy, because psychoacoustic properties of human perception must be considered (see e.g. equal-loudness contour, but that's a topic for another blog post).
 A very rough approximation is the RMS value (= short time quadratic mean of audio data), or even better: use your ears!There are several reasons for loudness normalization and compression:

 Different speakers or different regions in a recording might have very unequal loudness levels (e.g. a question from the audience at a conference).
 The audio engineer should balance the loudness of unequal parts, so that a listener doesn't have to adjust the volume all the time.

 Speech has a very high dynamic range, it consists of very quiet and very loud parts.
 However, when listening to podcasts on a portable player, in a car or even in the living room, a more uniform volume is preferred, otherwise consonants like "p", "t" or a burst of laughter might be painful for your ears.